William B. Greene Jr., School of Business & Technology

 But this wasn’t a summer camp for kids.

 Chambers, a chemistry and physics teacher at Cloudland High School, joined 29 other area educators in June at Milligan’s new engineering facilities located in the B.D.
-Phillips Building for the college’s fourth Improving Teacher Quality (ITQ) Grant Program.
+Phillips Building for the University’s fourth Improving Teacher Quality (ITQ) Grant Program.
 This year, the program provided a week of free training to teachers in how to better engage students in the STEM (science, technology, engineering and math) disciplines.
 Other activities and lessons included water rockets, water flow measurement, and hydroelectric power.

 “Projects like these help us get students engaged,” Milligan’s Director of Engineering Programs Dr. Greg Harrell told the teachers as he demonstrated the catapult built from scratch.
 “We’re outside, we’re making noise.
 This is an energizing act for students.
 Not only does it demonstrate engineering design and math skills, but it’s a great ice breaker for students and helps them exchange ideas.
 It lets all range of students participate and learn.”